Find Affordable College Courses

 Rochester, NY

-Monroe Community College landed the #6 spot in the 2023 rankings for the most popular associate degree communications technologies and support programs.
-Located in the large suburb of Rochester, Monroe Community College is a public school with a moderately-sized student population.
+Monroe Community College did quite well in this year’s ranking of the most popular places for communications technologies and support students to get a associate degree.
+It came in at #6 on the list.
+Located in the large suburb of Rochester, Monroe Community College is a public school with a medium-sized student population.

 Of the 20 students majoring in communications technologies and support at Monroe Community College, 70% are male and 30% are female.